AstralFrontier-Glitch/Practice-Cpp-Programs/README.md

 I did not wished for this program anyway (I've always wanted to be an Architect but fate brought me here).
 Anyways thank you!

+Idk if you can comment in GitHub but it will be highly appreciated if you can & actually leave a comment hahah.
+Like for tips, what to practice, how to practice and most importantly why do I need to practice.